David Yazbek

 David Norman Yazbek (born 1961) is an American writer, musician, composer, and lyricist.
-He wrote the music and lyrics for the Broadway musicals The Full Monty (2000), Dirty Rotten Scoundrels (2005), Women on the Verge of a Nervous Breakdown (2010), The Band's Visit (2017), and Tootsie (2019).
+He wrote the music and lyrics for the Broadway musicals The Full Monty (2000), Dirty Rotten Scoundrels (2004), Women on the Verge of a Nervous Breakdown (2010), The Band's Visit (2017), Tootsie (2019), and Dead Outlaw (2025).
+He won a Tony Award and a Grammy Award for The Band's Visit.
+He also consulted on the musical Buena Vista Social Club.

 Early life

-Yazbek was born in New York City.
-His father is of Lebanese descent, and his mother was of half Italian and half Jewish ancestry.
+David Yazbek was born in New York City.
+His father is of Lebanese descent, and his mother was of half-Italian and half-Jewish ancestry.
 He began cello lessons in elementary school and took up the piano as a teenager.
 He attended Riverdale Country School.

 While attending Brown University as an undergraduate, he wrote an original musical with the production group Brownbrokers before graduating in 1982.
 He also directed a production of Hair with the student theatre group Production Workshop, for which he composed an original song to complement the classic score.

+Career

-After college he got a job writing for David Letterman's late-night television show.
-He won an Emmy Award as part of Letterman's writing team in 1986, but quit to pursue his love of music.
+After college Yazbek got a job writing for David Letterman's late-night television show Late Night with David Letterman.
+He won a Primetime Emmy Award for Outstanding Writing for a Variety Series at the 36th Primetime Emmy Awards as part of Letterman's writing team in 1984, but quit to pursue his love of music.
 From 1987 to 1989 he was the co-owner of Manhattan Recording Company and wrote many commercial jingles.

-Career